AresValley/Artemis-DB/static/271/description.md

-Cospas-Sarsat downlink from polar-orbiting weather satellites.
-The International Cospas-Sarsat Programme is a satellite-aided search and rescue initiative.
+Kiwi is a telemetry mode developed by CNES used on amateur rockets and radio balloons in France.